dewynl/msc-ai-capstone-project/docs/dissertation.md

 2. **Prerequisite Graph Modeling from Start**: The 50% prerequisite accuracy failure (Section 6.2.2) could have been avoided by incorporating topological sorting into the initial architecture.
 The lesson: pedagogical constraints should be architectural primitives, not post-processing additions.

-3. **Ablation Studies**: The evaluation could have included ablation studies testing individual architectural components (e.g., function calling without RAG, RAG without function calling).
-This would have more precisely attributed performance to specific design decisions.
+3. **Ablation Studies**: The evaluation could have included ablation studies testing individual architectural components (e.g., markdown generation without RAG retrieval, index selection without pedagogical boosting).
+This would have more precisely attributed performance improvements to specific design decisions.

 4. **Expert Educator Involvement**: The evaluation focused on automated pedagogical metrics (Section 6.1) but omitted educator feedback.
 Incorporating formative user testing with 3-5 educators during development would have surfaced usability concerns and pedagogical quality issues earlier.